 What to Do If You Must Give Up Your Dog

 If you have tried everything and you are still unable to keep your dog, then it is up to you to find a good home for him.
 Finding a good home for your dog is part of being a responsible dog owner.

 Animal shelter overcrowding leads to the euthanasia of millions of pets every year.
-If you bring your dog to animal control, also known as "the pound," he will likely end up being euthanized.
+If you bring your dog to animal control, also known as "the pound," there is a risk that he may end up being euthanized.

 Abandonment is not an acceptable choice.
 It's a tragic fact that some people will move away and leave a dog behind or drive their dogs out to the country and leave them all alone.
 This is one of the cruelest things a person can do to a dog.

 How to Find a New Home for Your Dog

 - Write up a brief fact sheet about your dog.
 Cover details like age, breed, size, color, health, temperament, and personality.
 Be honest about your dog, especially when it comes to behavioral and health issues.
 Include some cute photos too!
-Put everything on a small poster or flyer for distribution (leave out personal info like last name address to be safe).
+Put everything on a small poster or flyer for distribution (leave out personal info like last name and address to be safe).

 - Tell all friends, family members, neighbors, co-workers and acquaintances that you are looking for a new home for your dog.
 Explain your situation and the fact that you want to find a great home for your dog.
 Give them copies of your dog's flyer to hand out.

 - Post your dog's information on social media, tagging or alerting anyone you know who works with pets or simply loves animals.
 Again, explain your situation and describe your dog with detail.
 Post cute photos of your dog that show off his unique personality.
 Try to get your dog's information spread around the web!
 Just make sure not to include personal information (like address and last name) that could put your family at risk.